Agastsya/ScamDroid/README.md

   </a>
 </p>

-# ScamDroid - Vulnerability Scanner and AI-Based Patching Recommendation Tool
+# Automated Infrastructure Vulnerability Scanner and AI-Based Patching Recommendation Tool

 ## Overview
-ScanDroid is an advanced security scanning and vulnerability patching recommendation tool designed to help users detect vulnerabilities in their infrastructure and web applications.
+This is an advanced security scanning and vulnerability patching recommendation tool designed to help users detect vulnerabilities in their infrastructure and web applications.
 It integrates multiple scanning tools like **Nmap, Lynis, Naabu, Gobuster, and Bandit**, along with an AI-based recommendation engine to provide intelligent patching suggestions.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/dd4bc53a-3c42-4737-a939-bca59c1c7a5e" alt="Screenshot from 2025-03-21 00-36-00">